janse180/dynamiccluster/usage.md

 ### Worker nodes view

-Worker nodes view shows the information of all worker nodes.
-Clicking the hostname of the node brings up a detail dialog.
+Worker nodes view shows information about all the worker nodes.
+Clicking the hostname of the node brings up a detailed dialog box.

 <img src="./images/wn.png" alt="Worker nodes view" width="1100" height="400" />

 ### Jobs view

 Jobs view shows pending jobs.
-The number of jobs is defined in config, cluster -> config -> queued_job_number_to_display.
+The number of jobs displayed is defined in config, cluster -> config -> queued_job_number_to_display.
 Clicking the id of the job brings up a detail dialog.

 <img src="./images/job.png" alt="Jobs view" width="1100" height="300" />